scala/docs.scala-lang/_overviews/scala3-book/string-interpolation.md

 Scala provides three string interpolation methods out of the box:  `s`, `f` and `raw`.
 Further, a string interpolator is a just special method so it is possible to define your own.
-For instance, some database libraries define the very powerful `sql` interpolator which returns the result of a database query.
+For instance, some database libraries define a `sql` interpolator that returns a database query.

 ## The `s` Interpolator (`s`-Strings)